-- Administer the preprogram questionnaire and survey - All students who receive the Project Healthy Schools lessons must complete the Health Behavior questionnaire prior to starting the lessons.
-All teachers facilitating the SEL curriculum complete the survey. - Complete the Healthy School Action Tools During the first year of the program, schools will complete Healthy School Action Tools, or HSAT, to assess the environment at your school with assistance from the Project Healthy Schools wellness coordinator. - Engage with the United Dairy Industry of Michigan All participating schools have the opportunity to meet with a representative from UDIM to assess their nutrition environment.
-To be eligible for this support, schools must participate in the USDA's National School Breakfast or School Lunch Program.
+- Administer the preprogram questionnaire and survey - All students who receive the Project Healthy Schools lessons must complete the Health Behavior questionnaire prior to starting the lessons. - Complete the Healthy School Action Tools During the first year of the program, school wellness teams will complete Healthy School Action Tools, or HSAT, to assess the environment at your school with assistance from the Project Healthy Schools wellness coordinator. - Engage with the United Dairy Industry of Michigan All participating schools have the opportunity to meet with a representative from UDIM to assess their nutrition environment.
+To be eligible for this support, schools must participate in the USDA's National School Breakfast and School Lunch Program.